 How to Domain Model – An example from manufacturing

-Hendrik Lösch - a year ago
+Hendrik Lösch - 2 years ago

 A Domain Model is an abstract model that represents the key concepts and relationships within a particular domain.
 In the field of manufacturing, for example, a domain model can represent the different types of machines and equipment used during production.
 The goal of a domain model is to reduce the complexity of a domain and to improve communication between stakeholders and the development team.
 In this talk, we will clarify the general theories behind domain models based on Domain Driven Design and Martin Fowler's Enterprise Architecture Patterns.